marschmi/git_swc_wise/git_lesson.md

 # The scenario
+Months ago, you submitted a scientific paper to a journal for publication and you’ve finally received your reviews back.
+The deadline for the reviews is quickly approaching and you are working with your collaborators to make the deadline.

-You are working on a project with your collaborator and have a deadline for a paper quickly approaching.
-To get the paper where it needs to be for publication you and your collaborator must work on the document simultaneously.
-You're quickly passing documents back and forth and trying to keep up with each other to meet the deadline.
-In the midst of all of the changes to the document, something is lost.
-Which version of the document was it in?
+As the first author, you are re-running analyses in R and working with your collaborators on re-writing the paper as per the reviewers comments.
+For the written document, you’re quickly passing a word documentment back and forth and trying to keep up with each other to meet the deadline.
+In the midst of all of the changes to the document, a paragraph of the results is lost.
+Which version of the word document was it in?
+Which version of your code file were those analyses in?

-In this moment you are reminded of a time when you attended a Software Carpentry Workshop in January 2016.
-It was a busy time during the workshop and getting ready for the semester.
-However, there was one thing you remember that you learned **version control is better than mailing files back and forth.**
+In this moment you are reminded of a time when you attended a Software Carpentry Workshop in January 2017.
+It was a busy time during the workshop and adjusting to the start of another semester.
+However, there was one thing you learned **always commit your changes to your GitHub repo with a meaningful commit.**  Since you've followed this principle during this process, you know you can rely on your commits and version control for finding those results!

-But why?
+But how?

 ## Some Key Words